What Is Universal Life Insurance and Who Should Buy It?

 Pros and Cons of Universal Life Insurance

-Universal life insurance can prove very profitable over time, but it is not for the risk averse.
-Below are some of the pros and cons of universal life insurance compared to whole life.
+Universal life insurance can prove very profitable over time, but it may not be the best option for everyone.
+Below are some pros and cons of universal life insurance compared to whole life.

-Universal life insurance offers long-term coverage, with premiums that are lower and more flexible than whole life insurance premiums.
-After your first payment, you'll have ability to pay your premium at any time, in any amount, within certain limitations.
+Universal life insurance offers long-term coverage with lower and more flexible premiums than whole life insurance.
+After your first payment, you'll be able to pay your premium at any time, in any amount, within certain limitations.

-UL’s cash value works similarly to a Roth IRA – you can put in more in the early years and let that money accumulate.
+This policy’s cash value works similarly to a Roth IRA; you can put in more money in the early years and let it accumulate.
 If you pay higher premiums early on in your policy, you'll likely build up enough cash value to supplement increased premiums as you age.

-Your insurance company will give you choices for where to invest your cash value portion.
-This might be an equity index strategy, a one-year term deposit or a general interest account.
+Depending on your policy details, your insurance company may give you choices for where to invest your policy’s cash value portion.
+Your options may include an equity index strategy, a one-year term deposit or a general interest account.